Anne Dorval

-Anne Dorval (/fr/; born November 8, 1960) is a French Canadian television, stage, and film actress.
+Anne Dorval (/fr/) is a French Canadian television, stage, and film actress.
 She is known for her work with Xavier Dolan that includes appearing in five of his films, I Killed My Mother (2009), Heartbeats (2010), Laurence Anyways (2012), Mommy (2014) and Matthias & Maxime (2019).
-She has won five Gémeaux Awards for her work on television.

-Early life
+Early life and education

-Dorval was born in Noranda, Quebec, the daughter of Madeleine (Larouche) and Gaetan Dorval.
+Anne Dorval was born in Noranda, Quebec, the daughter of Madeleine (Larouche) and Gaetan Dorval.

 She received her education at Cégep de Trois-Rivières and the Drama Conservatory of Montreal, beginning her career on the stage in 1984.

 Career

-She is known in Canada for her appearance in the Quebec television series Le Coeur a ses raisons and Les Parent.
+Norval is known in Canada for her appearance in the Quebec television series Le Coeur a ses raisons and Les Parent.
 She has also appeared in other Quebec series, such as Chambres en ville, Virginie, Paparazzi and Rumeurs, and in the films Montréal vu par... and I Killed My Mother (J'ai tué ma mère).
 She is also known as a premiere French Canadian voice actress for English films.

 In 2010, at the Palm Springs International Film Festival, she won the FIPRESCI Award for Best Actress for her performance in I Killed My Mother (J'ai tué ma mère) directed by Xavier Dolan.

-In 2024 she was announced as one of the judges on Quel talent!, the forthcoming Quebec version of the international Got Talent franchise.
+In 2024, she was announced as one of the judges on Quel talent!, the forthcoming Quebec version of the international Got Talent franchise.

-Personal life

-She was formerly married to actor Marc-André Coallier, with whom she had two children.